Docker Volumes: Persisting Data Across Container Lifecycles

 Containers are ephemeral.
 Start a container, write some data, delete the container, and your data is gone.
 Unless you explicitly persist it.

 Docker provides two mechanisms for persistent storage: volumes and bind mounts.
-Understanding when to use which, and how to manage storage for stateful applications, is essential for anyone running databases, file servers, or any application that cares about its data.
+Knowing when to use which, and how to manage storage for stateful applications, is essential for anyone running databases, file servers, or any application that cares about its data.

 The container philosophy favors stateless applications.
 Your application should be able to be destroyed and recreated from the image, with all configuration and state coming from the outside.